Prolonged High Cholesterol

 “Only 15 percent would have made the criteria for statin treatment, and that suggests that the guideline was inadequate in addressing patients in this area of risk,” said Eckel, a professor of medicine at the University of Colorado Denver, Anschutz Medical Campus.
 “The study identifies people who should have been treated, where the guidelines say they don’t meet criteria for treatment.”

 But Navar-Boggan said she’s cautious about making the leap to recommending statins for people in their 30s and early 40s.

 People in their 30s definitely should be screened at least once for high cholesterol, she said.
-Those that age who have high cholesterol should first try to bring their levels down through exercise and a heart-healthy diet.
+Because those that age who have high cholesterol should first try to bring their levels down through exercise and a heart-healthy diet.

 “We have to be cautious in interpreting this to say that people in their 30s should be taking a statin.
-That potentially commits them to taking a medication over decades of life,” she said, noting that little is known about the long-term health effects of statin use.
+And that potentially commits them to taking a medication over decades of life,” she said, noting that little is known about the long-term health effects of statin use.

 For more on cholesterol levels, visit the U.S. National Institutes of Health.